top of page

 There are lots of ways to build a community around you, and these suggestions are simply that: ideas to help you find something that works for you.

-The key to this aspect of menopause is to remember that while you might not feel like you need a community, or you might not yet feel any need anyone else, the simple truth is we all need a community around us.
+The key to this aspect of menopause is to remember that while you might not feel like you need a community, or you might not yet feel any need for anyone else, the simple truth is we all need a community around us.
 Take some time to find yours, however slowly, and you’ll be glad you did.

 If you are on Facebook, do come and join the Hangout and sign up to our newsletter to receive more posts and tips for menopause.